abhishekashokkumar/TA_Case_study_Team_4/README.md

-# Churn prediction
+# Opportunity Quality prediction

-Use classification to predict the event of attrition/churn for a customer
+Use classification to predict the event of opportunity of a quality.

 Tip: If you don't have markdown viewer like atom, you can render this on chrome by following [this link](https://imagecomputing.net/damien.rohmer/teaching/general/markdown_viewer/index.html).